libspng is a C library for reading and writing Portable Network Graphics (PNG) format files with a focus on security and

 ** With a 3rd party patch

 spng.c/spng.h in your project, you can also build with CMake or Meson.

 /* Create a context */ spng_ctx *ctx = spng_ctx_new(0); /* Set an input buffer */ spng_set_png_buffer(ctx, buf, buf_size); /* Determine output image size */ spng_decoded_image_size(ctx, SPNG_FMT_RGBA8, &out_size); /* Decode to 8-bit RGBA */ spng_decode_image(ctx, out, out_size, SPNG_FMT_RGBA8, 0); /* Free context memory */ spng_ctx_free(ctx);

 Code is written according to the rules of the CERT C Coding Standard.
 All integer arithmetic is checked for overflow and all error conditions are handled gracefully.

-libspng comes with an extensive test suite.
-There are over 700 test cases, 175 test images are decoded with all possible output format and flag combinations and compared against libpng's output.
+The test suite consists of over 700 test cases, 175 test images are decoded with all possible output format and flag combinations and compared against libpng's output.

 How does it compare to libpng?